-In addition, a biomarker that may identify patients with the best probability of responding to the developmental therapy is being utilized in the melanoma and triple negative breast cancer and head and neck cancer studies.
+In addition, a biomarker that may identify patients with the best probability of responding to the developmental therapy is being utilized in the triple negative breast cancer and head and neck cancer studies.
 Learn More

 Biothera Pharmaceuticals has partnered with leading pharmaceutical companies and research organizations to advance Imprime PGG and cancer immunotherapy.
-We have clinical research collaborations with Merck and Genentech to evaluate Imprime PGG and checkpoint inhibitor (PD-1/PD-L1) therapies in multiple indications.
+We have clinical research collaborations with Merck, Genentech and AstraZeneca to evaluate Imprime PGG and checkpoint inhibitor (PD-1/PD-L1) therapies in multiple indications.